Every day in Transistor's #marketing channel in Slack, we track our new trial signups:

 Whenever I see these numbers, I ask myself: "Where are these signups coming from?"

-There's this idea in marketing that we'll be able to find a magical channel that brings in thousands of customers.
+There's this idea in marketing that we'll be able to find a "silver bullet" channel that brings in thousands of customers.

 But, when I look at where these signups come from, there's never one dominant source.
 Here's what we saw in August: